 This document is for TensorFlow 2.
 For information on TensorFlow 1 please refer to Targeting the IPU from TensorFlow 1.

-See the “Getting Started” guide for your IPU system in the Graphcore documentation for information on installing the Poplar SDK and TensorFlow.
+See the “Getting Started” guide for your IPU system in the Graphcore documentation portal for information on installing the Poplar SDK and the Graphcore implementation of TensorFlow.

 TensorFlow is a powerful graph-modelling framework that can be used for the development, training and deployment of deep learning models.
 In the Graphcore software stack, TensorFlow sits at the highest level of abstraction.
 Poplar and PopLibs provide a software interface to operations running on the IPU.
 XLA (Accelerated Linear Algebra) is a domain-specific compiler for linear algebra that can accelerate TensorFlow models.
 TensorFlow graphs are compiled into Poplar executables using our XLA backend.